 How do I get rid of almond moths in the home?

 Inspect areas where food is stored, including packaging as well as your pantries and cabinets.
 If food is covered in webbing, discard it.
 More likely than not, you’ve got moths.
 When you buy any new food items, be sure to put them in containers where insects can’t reach them.
 Glass or plasticware should do the trick.
 Keep up this practice until you believe the infestation to be resolved.
 Periodically check your food to make sure there are no signs of the moths’ return.

 Constant cleanliness is key to keeping these pantry pests away.
 Regular sweeping and cleaning of food and crumbs will help deter the moths from snacking on your cereals and sandwich bread.

-Benefits of Professional Almond Moth Pest Control
+What are the Benefits of Professional Almond Moth Pest Control?

 A pest management professional has the education, equipment and skills necessary to effectively address a almond moth problem.
 Finding and treating the almond moths can be challenging, especially if they are spread throughout your yard.
 A pest management professional provides their expertise to identify the pest problem and determine the best possible solution to resolve the almond moth infestation.